Regex Cheat Sheet: A Complete Guide to Regular Expressions

 Validates each octet is 0-255.

-6. Hex colour code
+6. Hex color code

 ^#([0-9a-fA-F]{3}|[0-9a-fA-F]{6})$